Stéphane Guivarc'h: Auxerre 1997–98

 In the quarter-finals against Lazio of Italy, Auxerre lost the first leg 1–0 away.
 In the second leg Guivarc'h struck twice in a 2–2 draw which meant that Lazio advanced 3–2 on aggregate.

 Newcastle United and Rangers

 Guivarc'h was signed for Newcastle United by their manager Kenny Dalglish in the 1998 close season.
-He played four league games, scoring on his debut against Liverpool, then was sold to Rangers for £3.5m on 6 November 1998 by new manager Ruud Gullit.
+He played only four league games, despite scoring on his debut against Liverpool, and then was sold to Rangers for £3.5m on 6 November 1998 by new manager Ruud Gullit.

 At Rangers he won the treble under Dick Advocaat: the Scottish Premier League, Scottish Cup and Scottish League Cup.
 Two days after signing, he scored two goals away at St Johnstone after coming on as a substitute in a 7–0 win.
 He also scored two away at Heart of Midlothian in a 3–2 win.
 He scored Rangers' first in the League Cup final versus St Johnstone, which they won 2–1.